HomeHow To GuidesHow To Build an In-Ground Fire Pit

 6. Stagger the Second Course above the First Course – But leave it loose.

-7. If you need to Cut a Paver Stone for Either Course, here is a How -To Cut Patio Pavers Guide.
+7. If you need to Cut a Paver Stone for Either Course, here is a How Patio Pavers Guide.

 9. Repeat Step 7 For your Third Course (Row).